The AI Vendor Power Shift: How to Position Your Infrastructure as OpenAI, Google, and Anthropic Compete

 1. Pricing Pressure

 Splitting spend across competitors creates leverage.
-We've seen 25–35% discounts simply by making workloads portable.
+Organizations have achieved 25–35% discounts simply by making workloads portable.

 2. Best-in-Class Matching